section-engineering-education/engineering-education/articles/understanding-pattern-recognition-in-machine-learning/index.md

 [Image Source: Geeks for Geeks](https://media.geeksforgeeks.org/wp-content/uploads/patt_intro.png)

-The training set consists of images or data used for training or building a model.
+The training set contains images or data used for training or building a model.
 Training rules are used to provide the criteria for output decisions.
 Training algorithms are used to match a given input data with a corresponding output decision.
 The algorithms and rules are then applied to facilitate training.
-The results are attained using the information collected from the data.
+The system uses the information collected from the data to generate results.

 The testing set is used to validate the accuracy of the system.
 The testing data is used to check whether the accurate output is attained after the system has been trained.
 This data represents approximately 20% of the entire data in the pattern recognition system.